ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/atomic-guards.markdown

   atomicity and overall
   [ACID](../../../server/clustering/cluster-transactions#cluster-transaction-properties)
   properties of cluster-wide transactions.
+    * They are created automatically when a session's `TransactionMode` is defined as `ClusterWide`.

-* Prior to the introduction of this feature (in **RavenDB 5.2**), client code had to administer compare exchange entries explicitly.
+* Prior to the introduction of this feature (in **RavenDB 5.2**), client code had to administer compare-exchange entries explicitly.
 You can still do that if you wish, by [disabling](../../../client-api/operations/compare-exchange/atomic-guards#disabling-atomic-guards) the automatic usage of atomic guards in a session and defining and managing compare exchange key/value pairs